Watch past educational presentations and see live events in real time

 Patients taking anakinra should not receive live vaccines, such as certain forms of the influenza vaccine, shingles, and yellow fever.
 Please consult your doctor beforehand.

-Updated June 2018 by Jonathan Hausmann, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2019 by Suleman Bhana, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This patient fact sheet is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.